gmac/graphql-stitching-ruby/docs/gateway.md

 ## GraphQL::Stitching::Gateway

 The `Gateway` is an out-of-the-box convenience with all stitching components assembled into a default workflow.
 A gateway is designed to work for most common needs, though you're welcome to assemble the component parts into your own configuration.

-### Building

-The Gateway constructor accepts configuration to build a [`Supergraph`](./supergraph.md) for you.
-Location names are root keys, and each location config provides a `schema` and an optional [executable](../README.md#executables).
+A Gateway is constructed with the same [location settings](./composer.md#performing-composition) used to perform supergraph composition:

 ```ruby
 movies_schema = "type Query { ..."